-Susan Goodman: Your previous position was also as a principal court attorney.
-Kris Singh: Yes, I was a principal court attorney with Judge Aulisi.
-Besides working with Judge Aulisi, I was also assigned as a floating law clerk for any judge in the district that needed assistance.
-When I first started with the court system in 2003, I was a principal law clerk just to one Supreme Court judge.
+I worked for any judge in the district that needed assistance.
+When I first started with the court system in 2002, it was as a principle law clerk just to one Supreme Court judge.

-Susan Goodman: Since we're doing this interview for the Diversity Workforce website, we really wanted to talk specifically, about diversity.
-So how would you define it?
-Kris Singh: Diversity is everybody bringing together their own unique backgrounds and different perspectives.
-It's a collaboration that strengthens and enriches the atmosphere.
-I think the more backgrounds and viewpoints that we are all exposed to, it just makes us more knowledgeable, enriches our experience and broadens our outlook.
+Susan Goodman: Okay.
+Since we're doing this for the Diversity Workforce website, we unique backgrounds and different perspectives.
+It's a collaboration of all of that coming together, which kind of strengthens and enriches the atmosphere.
+I think the more backgrounds and viewpoints that I'm exposed to, and that we are all exposed to, it just makes us more knowledgeable.
+It enriches your experience or broadens your perspectives or outlook.